What is Part B?

 The Long Answer

-Part B covers workers who worked for Department of Energy,
+B covers workers who worked for Department of Energy, or

-whose claims are approved will receive a lump-sum payment of
+Claimants whose claims are approved will receive a

-The workers covered under Part B are DOE employees, DOE
+under Part B are DOE employees, DOE contract or

-employees and Atomic Weapon employees.
-If the worker has
+Atomic Weapon employees.
+If the worker has died certain

 Another extremely important benefit of Part B for living

-medical card which covers medical care for the approved
+workers is the medical card which covers medical care

-condition.
-It covers items like doctor visits, hospital
+for the approved condition.
+It covers items like doctor

-equipment.
-Many of these services must be approved by DOL
+these services must be approved by DOL in advance.
+There

-in advance.
-There is a time limit for reimbursement for
+is a time limit for reimbursement for some expenses, so

 DOL or a